 Human Development & Culture Lab

-Current lab members include: Cassandra Stewart, Cristina Landeros, Emma Willis, Joseph Rooney, and Rachel Castellón.
-Students in my lab have two ongoing research projects: (1) an investigation of perceptions of media's influence on family relationships among urban-dwelling Thai adolescents and parents, and (2) an investigation of folk theories of success among rural and urban adolescents in northern Thailand.
+Cassandra Stewart, Cristina Landeros, Emma Willis, Joseph Rooney, and Rachel Castellón were lab members for one year.
+During their time in lab, they worked on two research projects: (1) an investigation of perceptions of media's influence on family relationships among urban-dwelling Thai adolescents and parents, and (2) an investigation of folk theories of success among rural and urban adolescents in northern Thailand.

 Sarah Tsutsui and Seema Prakash were members of the HD&C lab for two years.
 During that time, they examined the religious practices and orientations toward religion among adolescents residing in variously globalized northern Thai communities.
-They have presented the results of this research at local, national, and international levels, and have co-authored a manuscript on this study that has been conditionally accepted by Psychology of Religion and Spirituality.
+They presented the results of this research at local, national, and international levels, and published a co-authored manuscript on this study in Psychology of Religion and Spirituality.

-Sarah (who graduated Summa Cum Laude) is now pursuing her Multiple Subject Teaching Credential and Teacher Residency at CSU Fresno.
-She is eager to enhance the lives of youth in the Central Valley.
+Sarah (who graduated Summa Cum Laude) went on to pursue her Multiple Subject Teaching Credential and Teacher Residency at CSU Fresno, and is now a kindergarten teacher at Pyle Elementary School.

-Seema (who graduated Magna Cum Laude) is now pursuing Dental School.
-She looks forward to drawing from her expertise of child and adolescent development as a dentist working with youth.
+Seema (who graduated Magna Cum Laude) is currently pursuing Dental School at Western University of Health Sciences.
+She looks forward to drawing from her developmental expertise as a dentist working with patients across the life course.